Dhivakar-dev/TodoApp/README.md

 ./mvnw spring-boot:run
 ```

-The server will start at: http://localhost:8080
+The server will start at: **http://localhost:8080**

+---

-🗺️ API Endpoints
+## 🗺️ API Endpoints

-🔑 Authentication
+### 🔑 Authentication

-POST /auth/register → Register a new user
+- `POST /auth/register` → Register a new user

-POST /auth/login → Authenticate user & receive JWT
+- `POST /auth/login` → Authenticate user & receive JWT

-📋 Todos (JWT required)
+### 📋 Todos (JWT required)

-GET /api/todos → Get all todos for the authenticated user
+- `GET /api/todos` → Get all todos for the authenticated user

-GET /api/todos/{id} → Get a specific todo by ID
+- `GET /api/todos/{id}` → Get a specific todo by ID

-POST /api/todos → Create a new todo
+- `POST /api/todos` → Create a new todo

-PUT /api/todos/{id} → Update an existing todo
+- `PUT /api/todos/{id}` → Update an existing todo

-DELETE /api/todos/{id} → Delete a todo
+- `DELETE /api/todos/{id}` → Delete a todo

+---

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome! 🎉
 If you find bugs or have suggestions, feel free to open an issue or submit a pull request.